solarwinds/solarwinds-apm-ruby/README.md

 # Running

-Make sure to set `SW_AMP_SERVICE_KEY` in the environment from where the app or service is run, e.g:
+Make sure to set `SW_APM_SERVICE_KEY` in the environment from where the app or service is run, e.g:
 ```
-export SW_AMP_SERVICE_KEY=795fb4947d15275d208c49cfd2412d4a5bf38742045b47236c94c4fe5f5b17c7:<your_app_name>
+export SW_APM_SERVICE_KEY=795fb4947d15275d208c49cfd2412d4a5bf38742045b47236c94c4fe5f5b17c7:<your_app_name>
 ```

 ## Rails

 ![Ruby on Rails](https://docs.appoptics.com/_images/rails.png)

 No special steps are needed to instrument Ruby on Rails.
-Once part of the bundle, the appoptics gem will automatically detect Rails and instrument on stack initialization.
+Once part of the bundle, the solarwinds-apm gem will automatically detect Rails and instrument on stack initialization.

 ### The Install Generator